drakkan/sftpgo/docs/portable-mode.md

                                         "*" means any supported SSH command
                                         including scp
                                          (default [md5sum,sha1sum,cd,pwd,scp])
-  -u, --username string                 Leave empty to use an auto generated
+      --start-directory string          Alternate start directory.
-                                        value
+                                        This is a virtual path not a filesystem path (default "/") -u, --username string                 Leave empty to use an auto generated value
       --webdav-cert string              Path to the certificate file for WebDAV